 The sample amounts provided in Table 3 are indicative as they hinge on the expected abundance of the targeted compound classes or cells in icy plume material.
 For some measurements, such as the distribution of the number of types of operations needed to obtain each molecule in the pool of detected organic compounds, the amount of sample needed is relatively well constrained by the sub-percent bulk organic content of plume vapor and grains (Table 2).
 However, for most, there are order-of-magnitude uncertainties arising from the size of the biosphere that could be supported.
 Here, we have assumed the same 100 cells mL-1 value (about 100 cells g-1 of ocean water) adopted by the Europa Lander Science Definition Team (Hand et al. 2017), based on comparison with analogous environments on Earth.
 This is near the upper end of the range provided in Section 2.5.3.

 Nonetheless, the significantly lesser need for sample with Earth-based analyses may enable comprehensive life detection with a drastically reduced collection time.
 From Table 3 and other studies (Hand et al. 2017; MacKenzie et al. in preparation), the sample needed for in situ analyses is several (a few but probably less than 10) grams.
 This excludes the nanopore measurement and assumes that each measurement is repeated in order to capture heterogeneity in the sample and in the analytical approach (e.g., 10 repeats; Lorenz 2019).
 In contrast, only milligrams may be needed for life detection in returned samples owing to the capabilities of techniques such as (imaging-)MALDI-mass spectrometry and immunoassays.
+(Although for some measurements such as compound-specific isotopic analyses, a few orders of magnitude more sample enables measurements on a much broader set of compounds and isotope systems, providing a major improvement in understanding synthesis pathways.)
 Because a 1 m2 area flown through the plume at 50 km altitude is expected to collect on the order of 3 mg (Porco et al. 2017), in situ analyses require hundreds of flybys by a Saturn or Enceladus orbiter or a landed mission, whereas one flyby may suffice for a sample return.

 Even a 1 mg sample comprises about 109 micron-sized grains, such that known compositional heterogeneity across plume components (Postberg et al. 2009, 2011, 2018b; Hedman et al. 2018; Khawaja et al. 2019) would not statistically skew analyses.
 The mass and state of samples that must be returned, dictated by the measurements to be carried out on Earth, in turn drive the choice of possible mission architectures.
 Architectures are also driven by the need to preserve the integrity of the targeted attributes (e.g., large organic compounds or microbial cells).